johnvoon/portfolio-website/README.md

 4. Skills
 5. Contact Form

 I thought carefully about the ordering of the sections.
-Skills initially came before Projects.
+I initially placed skills before Projects.
 But I decided showing projects first was more important because projects are where skills are actually applied and put into practice.

 [Back to Top](#contents)
 ________________________________

 ## <a id="bio-content"></a>Bio Content

-I started out by drafting my bio, the idea being this might help me come up with some keywords for searches when putting a mood board together.
+I started out by coming up with a first draft of my bio, the idea being this might help me come up with some keywords for searches when putting a mood board together.

-This was the initial draft, which I thought provided a good starting point:
+I came up with this initial draft which I would make changes to later but this provided a good starting point:

 > Whether I'm writing legal contracts or writing code, my work ethic and attitude are no different.
 I'm energetic, I enjoy working with people, I see things to completion and I get stuff done.